sahilrajput03/sahilrajput03/vim.md

 # Vim

+## Tired of using backspace ??

+Use `ctrl+h` to backspace and it works only in insert mode.
+TIP: It works in shell terminal as well.

 ### Indent lines in vim

 Use `>>` to right indent or use `<<` to left indent the current line.